Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

-So far, we have worked with dynamic arrays.
-In that chapter, we used malloc and free to manage a contiguous block of memory, experiencing the thrill of "manual transmission" memory management.
-However, contiguous memory has an inherent limitation — when inserting or deleting elements in the middle, you have to shift all subsequent data, resulting in an O(n) time complexity.
-For scenarios with frequent insertions and deletions, this is clearly not elegant.
+Up to this point, we have already tinkered with dynamic arrays.
+In that chapter, we used malloc and realloc to manage a contiguous block of memory, experiencing the thrill of "manual transmission" memory management.
+However, contiguous memory has an inherent limitation—when inserting or deleting elements in the middle, you must shift all subsequent data, resulting in an O(n) time complexity.
+For scenarios involving frequent insertions and deletions, this is clearly not elegant enough.

 The linked list is a classic data structure born to solve this problem.
-You can think of it as a train — each car not only carries cargo (data) but also connects to the next car via a coupling (pointer).
-We only need to know where the head is, and we can follow the couplings car by car to reach any destination.
-Unlike an array's neatly arranged "lockers," train cars don't need to be on the same track — each car can park anywhere as long as the couplings connect.
-This is the core trade-off of a linked list: it sacrifices memory contiguity and random access in exchange for O(1) insertions and deletions (assuming you have already found the position).
+You can imagine it as a train—each car not only carries cargo (data) but is also connected to the next car by a coupler (pointer).
+We only need to know where the locomotive (head) is to follow the couplers car-by-car to reach any other car.
+Unlike an array's neatly arranged "lockers," train cars don't need to be on the same track—each car can be parked anywhere, as long as the couplers are connected.
+This is the core trade-off of a linked list: it sacrifices memory contiguity and random access capabilities for O(1) insertions and deletions (assuming you have already found the position).

-So in this chapter, we won't do anything fancy.
-We will steadily build a classic singly linked list from scratch, going through core operations like node design, insertion, deletion, searching, traversal, and sentinel nodes, while leveling up our practical skills with pointers and memory management.
+So, in this chapter, we won't do anything fancy.
+We will steadily build a classic singly linked list from scratch, covering core operations like node design, insertion, deletion, searching, traversal, and sentinel nodes, while leveling up our practical skills with pointers and memory management.

 Learning Objectives